Skip to content

 Metric Description Name Measurement Standard

-Network Space chia_farmer.network_space None
+Total Network Power chia_farmer.network_space None

-Personal Space chia_farmer.total_plots_size None
+Personal Power chia_farmer.total_plots_size None

 Farm Height chia_farmer.last_farm_height None

-Expected Daily Profit chia_harvester.expected_xch None
+Daily Expected Profit chia_harvester.expected_xch None

-Challenges Queried chia_harvester.count_eligible None
+Challenges Searched chia_harvester.count_eligible None

-Blocks Found chia_harvester.proofs_found Performance Metric
+Burst Block Quantity chia_harvester.proofs_found Performance Metric

 Average Challenge Query Duration chia_harvester.check_duration Performance Metric